 There has never been a more vital time than now to begin safeguarding your assets and making sure that your estate planning is up to date.
 The current threat of the coronavirus pandemic has posed a risk to people’s health, particularly in the mature age group.

 Therefore, it is important to have your affairs in order and to plan for the worst if you should be struck down with COVID-19.
 While nobody likes to think of their own mortality, planning for the future ensures that if the worst were to happen, your loved ones will be protected.

 The global coronavirus pandemic can carry serious health risks, with symptoms ranging from non-existent to life-threatening.
 While symptoms affect people of all age groups, those aged in their 60s and above appear to be most at risk.

 The elderly are at the greatest risk of dying if infected with the coronavirus and make up the highest mortality rates globally.
 While these figures are confronting, it’s imperative that those within the older age group become more serious about their future estate planning in the event they do contract the virus.

-Using this pandemic as an incentive to begin planning your will or re-visiting your will can help protect your family and loved ones from conflict or confusion later on.
+Using this pandemic as an incentive to begin planning your trust and will online, or re-visiting your will, can help protect your family and loved ones from conflict or confusion later on.
 It will also ensure that your estate will be passed in the way that you want.

 Without a will in place, there is no clear order of operations for inheritance.
 This can make your passing even harder on your loved ones if left without any security or assets to assist them in moving forward.